-The easiest car seat attachments seem to install themselves with little action on the parent's part other than moving the carrier portion of the car seat from the car to the stroller.
-We preferred car seats in our testing that had a click-in only attachment process.
-Those strollers and adapters that offered an easy drop in/on attachment with little to no pressure needed, or chance for mistakes, scored higher than products that had obstructions to deal with or seemed connected when they weren't.
-Babyhood is hard enough without failing to attach your car seat correctly.
-Any stroller that required restraint straps as part of the installation process immediately lost points because the straps increase attachment complexity and inherently have a higher margin for error.
+The most straightforward car seat attachments seem to install themselves with little effort on the parent's part past moving the carrier from the car to the stroller.
+We prefer the car seats with a click-in only attachment process over those with a second strap attachment.
+The strollers and adapters with an easy drop-in/on attachment with little to no pressure needed, or chance for mistakes, score higher than products with obstructions or those that seemed connected when they weren't.
+Babyhood is hard enough without struggling to attach your car seat correctly.
+Any options with restraint straps in the installation process lost points as the straps increase complexity and inherently have a potentially higher margin for error (intentional or accidental).

-Alternatively, the universal frame stroller (Baby Trend Snap-N-Go Ex) disappoints because it requires the use of straps to retain the seat.
-The way it works is that the carrier portion of the car seat sits in a net made of straps.
-The net is adjustable, so the rim of the car seat sits on the edge of the stroller; then straps are secured over the middle of the seat to attach the seat to the stroller.
-Theoretically, the bottom straps will only need adjusting once, but the top straps will need to be tightened and loosened with every installation.
-The BOB Revolution Flex also disappoints with a 2 step attachment process that both clicks in and straps on.
-This type of attachment is particularly worrisome because we think many parents will feel the click is secure enough as the car seat seems immobile once attached.
-However, manufacturers must have included the straps for a reason, and we think it would be negligent for parents to skip the step, but very tempting to do so anyway.
+Alternatively, the universal frame stroller, Baby Trend Snap-N-Go Ex, disappoints as it requires the use of straps to attach the seat.
+The carrier sits in a net made of straps, so the rim of the car seat sits on the edge of the stroller, and the straps attach over the middle of the seat to secure the carrier to the frame.
+Theoretically, the bottom straps will only need adjusting once, but the top straps need adjustment with every installation.
+We worry some parents will nestle the carrier in the frame and skip the straps because it feels secure "enough" even though it isn't.

 Weight and Folded Size

-If finding the lightest product is your primary goal because you've had a C-section or simply worry about lugging something heavy, then look no further than the Chicco Keyfit Caddy.
-This dedicated frame stroller has limited features, but this keeps the weight near 11 lbs.
-The Baby Trend Universal Snap-N-Go is almost a pound lighter, but the Chicco Keyfit Caddy scored higher than the Trend.
-We don't think it is worth losing a pound for a stroller that didn't perform as well in our tests and sports the strap attachment.
-The downside is the Chicco Keyfit Caddy is 7,628 cubic inches when folded.
-The Britax B-Agile 3 is about 2,000 cubic inches smaller, but heavier with a weight of 17.9 lbs; this is almost 7 lbs heavier than the Chicco Keyfit Caddy.
-A good option that is not too heavy and not too big (much like the story of Goldilocks and the 3 Bears) is the Editors' Choice winner, UPPAbaby Cruz Combo, with the lowest standard stroller weight of 14.3 lbs and a folded size of about 8,000 cubic inches.
-This product will also last for baby's entire strolling years so you may not need to buy another stroller (unless you plan to jog).
+The Chicco Shuttle is about 6,359.64 cubic inches when folded, making it the second smallest option in the review.
+In comparison, the full-size Britax B-Free is 6,674.40 cubic inches with a weight of 22.6 lbs; this is about 7 lbs heavier than the Chicco Shuttle.
+A good option that is not too heavy and not too big (much like the story of Goldilocks and the 3 Bears) is the UPPAbaby Cruz Combo, with the lowest full-size stroller weight of 15.25 lbs and a folded size of about 7,860 cubic inches.
+This product will also last for baby's entire strolling years, so theoretically, you may not need to buy another stroller (unless you plan to jog).

 Ease of Use